Nothing Lasts Forever (film): Plot

-The film opens to Adam Beckett reluctantly performing as a purported pianist to an audience in New York City.
-When Beckett gives away that he is using a player piano, the outraged crowd storms the stage and wraps Beckett with the piano rolls.
+The film opens to Adam Beckett, a pianist reluctantly performing Chopin to an audience in Carnegie Hall.
+When Beckett is asked to play an encore, he gives away that he is not actually playing, but using a player piano.
+The outraged crowd storms the stage and wraps Beckett with the piano rolls.

-Adam awakes on a train in Europe and realizes it was a nightmare.
+Adam awakens on a train in Europe and realizes it was a nightmare.
 He is accosted by a Swedish architect, to whom he explains his stymied dreams of becoming an artist.
 After encouragement from him, Adam resolves to return to America to follow his dream.
 Upon returning, he discovers that the Port Authority has taken control of New York and is restricting entry into the city.

 Upon failing a drawing test at the Port Authority, Adam is forced to work in a menial job under a trigger-happy boss.
 He has to watch traffic before it enters the Holland tunnel and prevent vehicles from entering with faulty parts, such as a headlight out.

 Feeling he won't be creative living under his aunt and uncle's roof, Adam moves to a hotel.
 He is given a room whose last occupant disappeared mysteriously, leaving all of his belongings behind, including several paintings.

 At work Adam meets Mara, a fellow aspiring artist.
 He tags along with her to SoHo and she takes it upon herself to expose them to lots of different art forms to determine which most appeals to each of them.

 His kindness to a tramp leads him to be taken into an underground network where he is first cleansed by fire, then discovers that the city's tramps are controlling the destiny of all the cities in the world.
-They instruct him to travel to the moon on a mission.
+They instruct him to travel to the Moon on a mission.

 When Adam returns above ground he goes immediately to Mara's, but she is indifferent to him.
-Upset, he hurries to the city bus bound for the moon.
+Upset, he hurries to the city bus bound for the Moon.

-In transit, the bus has higher levels, one for dancing, one for dinner.
+In transit, the bus has different levels, one for dancing, one for dinner.
 Adam is the youngest by far, and one of the older ladies tells him they all have chips implanted in the back of their necks.
-It causes them to say Miami rather than moon when they speak of the trip.
+It causes them to say Miami rather than Moon when they speak of the trip.

-Upon arrival the bus is greeted by the Moon Maidens and Iloy, meant to be Adam's true love, who tells him it's too dangerous to talk.
-Adam jumps off the shuttle heading to the shopping at Moon-o-Rama and Iloy picks him up with a buggy to take him out of Consumerzone.
+Upon arrival the bus is greeted by the Moon Maidens and Eloy, meant to be Adam's true love, who tells him it's too dangerous to talk.
+Adam jumps off the shuttle heading to the shopping at Moon-o-Rama and Eloy picks him up with a buggy to take him out of Consumerzone.

-When the conductor finds Adam, he's knocked out.
-Coming to, he's told he must hurry to his concert in Carnegie Hall.
-After playing a piece receiving a standing ovation, he looks up to an opera box to see Iloy.
+Adam awakens in an alley.
+He's told he must hurry to his concert in Carnegie Hall.
+After playing Chopin's polonaise no. 53 he receives a standing ovation.
+He looks up and sees Eloy waving to him from a box.